Cicisonghina/articles-maman-et-pm/articles/08_stack_technique/08_EN_stack_technique_en.md

 **What this forges in me as a PM:**

-When evaluating a solution, never look just at the acquisition cost.
+When evaluating a solution (Buy or Build), never look just at the acquisition cost.
 Look at the total cost over 3 years: maintenance, scalability, obsolescence risk.
 A good PM thinks in TCO, not in purchase price.

 ---